The information in this article is up to date through tax year 2020 (taxes filed in 2021).

-For name changes, inform the Social Security Administration (use Form SS-5, Application for a Social Security Card).
+- Name changes – To change your legal name for tax purposes, inform the Social Security Administration using Form SS-5, Application for a Social Security Card.

-Divorce expenses, such as legal fees and court costs, to obtain a divorce can’t be deducted on your tax return; however, legal fees paid for tax guidance or fees associated with getting alimony are deductible.
+Divorce expenses, such as legal fees and court costs, incurred to obtain a divorce can’t be deducted on your tax return; however, legal fees paid for tax guidance or fees associated with getting alimony could be deductible.